aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 If you look back, you’ll soon be going that way.
+> 🥠 There is no mistake so great as that of being always right.

-Last update: Sun Apr 12 06:17:00 2026
+Last update: Mon Apr 13 07:06:54 2026

 ### Let's play! 🎮